 Many of my brides love to gift their future spouse a boudoir album.
 Bridal boudoir sessions are conducted the same was as my regular boudoir sessions, and can include any of the bridal accessories you'll be wearing on your wedding day:

 Bridal boudoir sessions are also a perfect excuse to schedule your hair and makeup trials!
-In the event you are looking for someone who will do a fabulous job by accentuating your natural beauty, I highly recommend Kiki and the team at Belle Noelle Beauty!
-I've worked with Kiki for both boudoir sessions and weddings, and am always amazed at her beautiful work!
+In the event you are looking for someone who will do a fabulous job by accentuating your natural beauty, I’m happy to share the names of my favorite pros in the industry!

 Quick tip: Confidence.
 It's always the best accessory.